 How to install Master PDF Editor?

-Both .deb and .rpm package are available to download and you can get them from its official download page.
+Both .deb and .rpm packages are available to download and you can get them from its official download page.

 You will also find a Flatpak package on Flathub that you can install.
 If you don’t know about Flatpak, you may want to follow our tutorial on using Flatpak in Linux.
 So, you may not find it in your software center unless it supports Flatpak.